Itheum/architecture-diagrams/live_whitepaper.md

 - By default, the Itheum Data DEX supports any data uploaded in **valid JSON format**.
 But there may be some specific data sub-standards that will be more appealing to certain types of niche buyers.
 For example, buyers who are interested in Health and Genomics data for automated ingestions into their systems - will prefer a more globally interoperable standard like [FHIR - Fast Healthcare Interoperability Resources Standard](https://en.wikipedia.org/wiki/Fast_Healthcare_Interoperability_Resources).
 Data Coalitions will be able to mandate this as a *minimum requirement* for its members and ensure that the data being contributed is in the FHIR JSON standard.

 <br />
 - Anyone can start a Data Coalition but it will take some effort to progress it into an "operational mode" and attract new data to come under its control.
-E.g. if you start a new Data Coalition you will need to bring in Board Members with credibility and who will need to bond 🔼ITHEUM tokens for their term duration.
-Once you have filled the minimum requirements for the Board Members, the Data Coalition then enters "operational mode"  and can begin accepting data and 🔼ITHEUM token stakes from regular users (Members).
+E.g. if you start a new Data Coalition you will need to bring in Board Members with credibility and who will need to bond $ITHEUM tokens for their term duration.
+Once you have filled the minimum requirements for the Board Members, the Data Coalition then enters "operational mode"  and can begin accepting data and $ITHEUM token stakes from regular users (Members).
 But being in "operational mode" is not sufficient to attract the best quality data; all details about Data Coalition Board Members are made public - so you must have some commercial experience in data-related matters to give you credibility.
 Any "slashes or disputes" arising from your Data Coalition's trade activity are also made public.
 This is very similar to how the `Delegated Proof of Stake validator selection` process works, where you can stake your tokens after doing some due diligence on the validator's reputation and past performance.
 So for a Data Coalition to be successful - it will need to be in an "operational mode" and have some credible "Board Members" whilst maintaining ongoing trade operational credibility.

 <br />